Speech-Language Pathology (M.S.)

 Accreditation Information

-The Master of Science (M.S.) education program in speech-language pathology (residential) at Penn State Harrisburg is an Applicant for Candidacy by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+The Master of Science (M.S.) education program in speech-language pathology (residential) at Penn State Harrisburg is a Candidate for Accreditation by the Council on Academic Accreditation (CAA) in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+Candidacy is a pre-accreditation status with the CAA, awarded to developing or emerging programs for a maximum period of 5 years.